 Studying abroad can be quite affordable for the students who plan ahead and take time to research costs and scholarship opportunities.
 There are numerous programs that cost the same or less than a semester in Tucson.
 Program costs can be found in the budget link on each individual program page.
 Visit the Financial Information page for ideas on how to fund your program.

 Are financial aid and scholarships available?

-Funding opportunities are available for studying abroad.
+Students are now able to apply all of their federal and institutional aid toward the cost of study abroad!
 The Financial Information page is very helpful for information related to scholarships, financial aid, and creative funding ideas.

-Please see the How to Apply page for the steps involved in applying to a study abroad program.
+Please see our How to Apply page.
 Students should only apply to one program.
-If you would like to know how competitive a program is before you apply, please speak to the regional study abroad coordinator.
+If you would like to know how competitive a program is before you apply, please speak to your study abroad coordinator.
 Applications often require materials that take time to obtain (e.g. official transcripts, recommendations, etc.) so be sure to start the application well in advance of the deadline.
 Once the application deadline has passed, it may take up to 2 months to receive your acceptance decision.

 When are the application deadlines?

 Program deadlines vary.
 Check program webpages for exact dates.
 Many programs, especially exchanges, have varying deadlines.

 - April 25: most fall and academic year programs

 - October 25: most spring, calendar year, winter and spring break programs

 What if I can't find a UA study abroad program that fits my needs?